 You can view interiors of selected aircraft during periodic Open House events.
 During these events, volunteers who restore and maintain the aircraft are also available to answer any questions.

 In addition to the outdoor displays, Castle Air Museum also has an indoor collection of aviation memorabilia including aircraft engines, military uniforms, historic photos, and personal artifacts from the past century.

 In 2013 the museum received a retired McDonnell Douglas VC-9C that served the administrations of Presidents Ford, Carter, Reagan, George H.W.
 Bush, Clinton, and George W. Bush.
 Presidents Ronald Reagan and Bill Clinton flew on the plane as Air Force One.
 It was also used by many vice presidents, first ladies, cabinet members and both domestic and foreign dignitaries.

 The museum’s collection keeps growing every year and will soon be expanded with the addition of the Lockheed C-130A Hercules, Lockheed EC-121 Warning Star and the Convair YB-58A Hustler, the first supersonic bomber used by the USAF.

-It is also worth mentioning that parts of the Bombers B-52 movie depicting the introduction of the Boeing B-52 Stratofortress bomber into the Strategic Air Command (SAC) inventory during the 1950s were filmed at the former Castle Air Force Base.
+It is also worth mentioning that parts of the Bombers B-52 (referral link) movie depicting the introduction of the Boeing B-52 Stratofortress bomber into the Strategic Air Command (SAC) inventory during the 1950s were filmed at the former Castle Air Force Base.